Skip to main content

 1. A proprietary purchase is justified only when an equivalent product is not available.
 When the specification requirement limits consideration to one manufacturer, one product, or one service provider, and the amount of the purchase equals or exceeds $10,000 on federal funds or $15,000 on all other fund types, a written justification must be provided.

-2. The Proprietary Purchase form, which is separate from the requisition, has been developed to assist in the justification process.
+2. The Proprietary Purchase form, which is separate from the requisition, was developed to assist in the justification process.
 The requester must state:

 a.
-The proprietary features of the item and why these features are required.
+The proprietary features of the item or service and why these features are required.

 b.
 Why no competing product can meet the needs.